For ACE Provision

 Generosity New Zealand

 Generosity NZ is the largest digital search facility for funding information in Aotearoa.
-We have created two search tools that connect people to funding opportunities.
+They have created two search tools that connect people to funding opportunities.
 See generosity.org.nz